We Promote Families for all Children in Foster Care!

 NACAC is also a partner in AdoptUSKids, a federally funded collaboration to help states, territories, and tribes recruit and retain families for children.
-NACAC’s role in the partnership is to raise awareness about the need for support services for foster, adoptive, and kinship care families, and to support prospective lesbian, gay, bisexual, and transgender prospective foster and adoptive parents.
+NACAC’s role in the partnership is to raise awareness about the need for support services for foster, adoptive, and kinship care families.

 “NACAC saved my life and the boys’ lives.
 They gave support and still do through the most difficult times.
 No one can parent without the help of others.”

 By providing training, individual leadership development, training, and information, NACAC empowers parent and youth leaders to create, develop, and enhance advocacy and support networks.
 We support hundreds of adoptive, foster, and kinship support groups across North America.
 With the support of NACAC’s Community Champions Network (CCN) program, these groups: